Will AI Replace Sociology Teachers? The Numbers Might Surprise You

 AI Is Rewriting the Syllabus, Not Replacing the Professor

 Consider the tasks.
 Developing sociological course content currently has a 55% automation rate.
 AI tools like Claude, ChatGPT, and specialized educational platforms can draft reading lists, generate discussion questions, create case studies, and even structure entire syllabi around specific sociological frameworks.
-A professor who once spent a full Saturday building a module on social stratification can now get a solid first draft in minutes.
+[Fact] A professor who once spent a full Saturday building a module on social stratification can now get a solid first draft in minutes.
+But the syllabus that emerges from AI is generic — it has not been tested in the specific classroom, with the specific students, on the specific institutional context.
+The professor still revises substantially, adds local examples, integrates current events, and tailors readings to her students' backgrounds.
+The AI draft saves time at the front end; the professor's expertise produces the syllabus that actually teaches.

 Evaluating student research papers sits at 45% automation.
 AI can check citations, flag plagiarism, assess structural coherence, and even provide preliminary feedback on argumentation quality.
-But here is where it gets interesting -- and where sociology specifically has an advantage over many other disciplines.
+[Fact] But here is where it gets interesting — and where sociology specifically has an advantage over many other disciplines.

 Why Sociology Teachers Have a Built-In Shield